-For the Quad I/O Read command, there is a latency required after the mode bits (described below) before data begins shifting out of IO0-IO3.
+For the Quad I/O Read command, there is a latency required after the mode bits (described below) before data begins shifting out of IOO-IO3.
 This latency period (i.e., dummy cycles) allows the device's internal circuitry enough time to access data at the initial address.
-During latency cycles, the data value on IO0-IO3 are "don't care" and may be high impedance.
-The number of dummy cycles is determined by the frequency of SCK and the latency code table (refer to Table 33).
-There are different ordering part numbers that select the latency code table used for this command, either the High Performance LC (HPLC) table or the Enhanced High Performance LC (EHPLC) table.
+During latency cycles, the data value on IOO-IO3 are "don't care" and may be high impedance.
+The number of dummy cycles is determined by the frequency of SCK and the latency code table (see Table 28).
+There are different ordering part numbers that select the latency code table used for this command, either the High Performance LC (HPLC) table (see Table 26) or the Enhanced High Performance LC (EHPLC) table (see Table 28).
 The number of dummy cycles is set by the LC bits in the Configuration Register (CR1).
 However, both latency code tables use the same latency values for the Quad I/O Read command.

-Following the latency period, the memory contents at the address given, is shifted out four bits at a time through IO0-IO3.
+Following the latency period, the memory contents at the address given, is shifted out four bits at a time through IOO-IO3.
 Each nibble (4 bits) is shifted out at the SCK frequency by the falling edge of the SCK signal.

 The address can start at any byte location of the memory array.
 The address is automatically incremented to the next higher address in sequential order after each byte of data is shifted out.
-The entire memory can therefore be read out with one single read instruction and address 000000 h provided.
-When the highest address is reached, the address counter will wrap around and roll back to 000000 h, allowing the read sequence to be continued indefinitely.
+The entire memory can therefore be read out with one single read instruction and address 000000h provided.
+When the highest address is reached, the address counter will wrap around and roll back to 000000h, allowing the read sequence to be continued indefinitely.

 Address jumps can be done without the need for additional Quad I/O Read instructions.
-This is controlled through the setting of the Mode bits (after the address sequence, as shown in Figure 81 or Figure 83).
+This is controlled through the setting of the Mode bits (after the address sequence, as shown in Figure 82 or Figure 84).
 This added feature removes the need for the instruction sequence and greatly improves code execution (XIP).
 The upper nibble (bits 7-4) of the Mode bits control the length of the next Quad I/O instruction through the inclusion or exclusion of the first byte instruction code.
 The lower nibble (bits 3-0) of the Mode bits are "don't care" ("x").
-If the Mode bits equal Axh, then the device remains in Quad I/O High Performance Read Mode and the next address can be entered (after CS# is raised high and then asserted low) without requiring the EBh or ECh instruction, as shown in Figure 82 or Figure 84; thus, eliminating eight cycles for the command sequence.
+If the Mode bits equal Axh, then the device remains in Quad I/O High Performance Read Mode and the next address can be entered (after CS# is raised HIGH and then asserted LOW) without requiring the EBh or ECh instruction, as shown in Figure 83 or Figure 85; thus, eliminating eight cycles for the command sequence.
 The following sequence will release the device from Quad I/O High Performance Read mode; after which, the device can accept standard SPI commands:

-• During the Quad I/O Read Command Sequence, if the Mode bits are any value other than Axh, then the next time CS# is raised high the device will be released from Quad I/O High Performance Read mode.
+• During the Quad I/O Read Command Sequence, if the Mode bits are any value other than Axh, then the next time CS# is raised HIGH the device will be released from Quad I/O High Performance Read mode.

-During any operation, if CS# toggles high to low to high for eight cycles (or less) and data input (IO0-IO3) are not set for a valid instruction sequence, then the device will be released from Quad I/O High Performance Read mode.
+During any operation, if CS# toggles HIGH to LOW to HIGH for eight cycles (or less) and data input (IO0-IO3) are not set for a valid instruction sequence, then the device will be released from Quad I/O High Performance Read mode.
 Note that the two mode bit clock cycles and additional wait states (i.e., dummy cycles) allow the device's internal circuitry latency time to access the initial address after the last address cycle that is clocked into IO0-IO3.